dgehring7/updated-profile/README.md

-# first-student-bio
+# Updated Profile

-This is a biography page about me with links to my work Using HTML and CSS I created and styled the page.
-While this is my first attempt at this I will go back and update information and content as needed.
+This is an updated profile page demonstrating previous projects and showing off my various coding skills Using HTML and CSS I created and styled the page.
+While this is an updated version of this page, I will go back and update information and content as needed.
 This page is used by me to show examples of my work This page can also be used by recruiters or job posters to look at my work and see if they like it